 Being in the bankruptcy field, it’s easy not to judge people who come into a law office asking for help.
 The reason for this is that it’s been the exception and not the rule to have people trying to get away with something.
 Most people who are considering a bankruptcy have serious horror stories about medical issues, divorce, job-loss are all of the above.
 They are dealing with overwhelming amounts of debt, credit cards, medical, even lawsuits being thrown their way.
 And despite their efforts to resolve their money problems, it seems like many have arrived at the decision that bankruptcy is really their only way out at this point.

 People who file are rarely poor and they’re rarely young.
 Often the opposite is true, because those who are poor or those who are young do not really have enough access to the credit needed to justify a bankruptcy.
-This is quite common for a bankruptcy attorney dallas to see.
+This is quite common for an experienced group of dfw and specifically dallas bankruptcy lawyers to see.
 For example, people who are poor often qualify to receive medical care for free.
 And young people also rarely require costly hospitalization to handle expensive debts from medical costs.

 Here are the most common causes for bankruptcy: